Donciavas/PersonRegistration-Exam-ASP-NET/README.md

 15) coverlet.collector version 3.1.0

----*Important Notice*--- What need to be fixed in this program (working on it):
+---*Important Notice*--- What need to be fixed in this program:

 1. Separate UnitsOfWork out of Repositories.
 After this I could easily separate all that Repository, Service 'Management<..>" blend into separate ones to accomplish single responsibility.
 2. Implement Field update through generics.